 First-time American digital nomads will stick to the name brands in terms of travel destinations, which is bullish for making a real estate investment in Puerto Vallarta.

-The influx has already started and is bound to grow.
-I am not referring to digital nomads who move here for a few months before bouncing off somewhere else.
+The influx has already started, and is bound to grow.
+I am not referring to digital nomads who move here for a few months or a year before bouncing off somewhere else.
 I am referring to people, of all political stripes and ages, who move down to Mexico full-time.
-They sometimes have online businesses, but often they still have businesses back home which someone manages for them, they are retired, they live off passive income, or start actual businesses in Mexico.
+They sometimes have online businesses, but often they still have businesses back home which someone manages for them.
+They are retired, they live off passive income, or start actual businesses in Mexico.

 Liberals escaping Trump